shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 Wrong!!!
 They were insightful, fresh, and endured their time.

-Now currently I have suffered from many harmful antipsychotics - [it may still be fixed](https://twitter.com/shc_mo/status/1180165973556506626) but what if instead of these harmful legal drugs, I would have been treated with good word therapy, possibly [CBT](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) or more
+Now, while I have suffered from many harmful antipsychotics - [it may still be fixed](https://twitter.com/shc_mo/status/1180165973556506626) but what if instead of these harmful legal drugs, I would have been treated with good word therapy, possibly [CBT](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) or more